 (b) would be likely, because of the premature release of the information, to expose the officer or person or the agency to disadvantage.

-[Heading deleted by No. 19 of 2010 s.
-59.]

 (6) Matter is not exempt matter under subclause (1), (2), (3), (4) or (5) if its disclosure would, on balance, be in the public interest.

-11. Effective operation of agencies

-[Heading deleted by No. 19 of 2010 s.
+[Clause 10 amended by No. 19 of 2010 s.
 59.]

+11. Effective operation of agencies, matter impairing etc.

 (1) Matter is exempt matter if its disclosure could reasonably be expected to —

-(a) impair the effectiveness of any method or procedure for the conduct of tests, examinations or audits by an agency;
+(a) impair the effectiveness of any method or procedure for the conduct of tests, examinations or audits by an agency; or

-(b) prevent the objects of any test, examination or audit conducted by an agency from being attained;
+(b) prevent the objects of any test, examination or audit conducted by an agency from being attained; or

 (c) have a substantial adverse effect on an agency’s management or assessment of its personnel; or